 Last but not least – Amalfi, the largest town of the Amalfi Coast.
 Check out its impressive cathedral Duomo di Sant’Andrea, built originally in Arab-Norman Romanesque style.
-Wander around busy streets and find a place that serves granita – the most refreshing, fruit flavoured Italian drink.
+Wander around busy streets and find a place that serves granita – the most refreshing, fruit-flavored Italian drink.

 Have a lunch/dinner at the beach

 Head to Santa Croce, a seafood beach restaurant you can only reach by boat (look up for their boat around the port of Amalfi).
 Enjoy the nice, next-to-the-beach ambient and order whichever seafood dish you like – from pasta with mussels, salmon salad or just a basic grilled fish.
-If the weather lets you, you can have an after dinner swim at the beach next to.
+If the weather permits, you can have an after dinner swim at the beach next to the reastaurant.

-Always buy a bus ticket in advance cause you won’t be able to purchase one at the bus.
+– Always buy a bus ticket in advance because you won’t be able to purchase one on the bus.

-Check out the bus timetable in advance.
-Sometimes the last bus ride can be unexpectfuly too early and you surely don’t want to miss that one.
+– Check out the bus timetable in advance.
+Sometimes the last bus ride can be unexpectedly too early and you surely don’t want to miss that one.

 Pin for later!

-If you have any other prepositions for this One Day on Amalfi Coast Itinerary feel free to share it in the comments below!
+If you have any other propositions for this One Day on Amalfi Coast Itinerary feel free to share it in the comments below!